gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 Few things to note:

 1- Initialize our stat object by adding `stats(this)` to the initialization list in the constructor `SecureMemory`.
 1- Initialize our stat object by adding `stats(this)` to the initialization list in the constructor `SecureMemory`.
-1- Initialize our stat object by adding `stats(this)` to the initialization list in the constructor `SecureMemory`.
-1- Initialize our stat object by adding `stats(this)` to the initialization list in the constructor `SecureMemory`.
 2- `statistics::Group::Group` takes a pointer to an object of `statistics::Group` that will be its parent.
 Class `SimObject` inherits from `statistics::Group` so we can use a pointer to `SecureMemory` as that input.